DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Results

 Table~\ref{tab:PBE_formation} summarizes the computed formation energies of Co dopants in AgNi$_{0.66}$Co$_{0.33}$O$_2$ and AgNi$_{0.33}$Co$_{0.66}$O$_2$.
-As is seen in the Table, PBE+U predicts spontaneous formation of Co-defects for certain phases and growth conditions for which the formation energy of the defect is negative.
-Those predictions of spontaneous defect formation are probably slightly exaggerated as PBE+U tends to underestimate the formation energy of dopant defects in transition metal oxide systems.\cite{shin17} However, the PBE+U results lead us to confirm that the Ag-poor:Ni-poor:O-rich growth condition is the most favorable one for pure AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ with the lowest formation energy within the given constraints.
+As is seen in the Table, PBE+U predicts spontaneous formation of Co-defects for all phases and growth conditions for which the formation energy of the defect is negative.
+It has previous been reported that PBE+U tends to underestimate the formation energy of defects in transition metal oxide systems~\cite{santana15,shin17,chimata19,ichibha23}, so spontaneous defect formation may not occur.
+The PBE+U results lead us to confirm that the Ag-rich:Ni-poor:O-poor growth condition is the most favorable one for pure AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ with the lowest formation energy within the given constraints.
 Although PBE+U does not provide quantitatively accurate formation energies for Co doping, a qualitative comparison between various growth conditions does give guidelines for the best growth conditions for synthesizing AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$.

+In order to compare stability of AgNi$_{1-x}$Co$_{x}$O$_2$ with the binary oxides, we compute PBE+U formation energy against elemental solids and binary oxides under stoichiometric conditions.
+In Table~\ref{tab:PBE_formation_binary}, we see large formation energy gap of $\sim$ 8 eV between one relative with elemental solids and the binaries.
+With comparison of formation energies table~\ref{tab:PBE_formation} and table~\ref{tab:PBE_formation_binary}, we see that formation energies of AgNi$_{1-x}$Co$_{x}$O$_2$ under the chemical potential constraints are significantly closer to formation energies from the binary oxides than those from the elemental solids in table~\ref{tab:PBE_formation_binary}, which tells us formation of AgNi$_{1-x}$Co$_{x}$O$_2$ is almost energetically consistent with the ideal formation against binary oxides.
+In addition, smaller formation energies in x = 0.66 than x = 0.33 in all growth conditions lead us to conclude relative difficulty of AgNi$_{0.33}$Co$_{0.66}$O$_2$ synthesis.